Memoyr/memoyr.github.io/src/content/post/front-read-tts/index.md

 # React

-I've been creating applications using Angular quite a few years now, so I thought it was the right moment to get back on a React project.
+I've been creating applications using Angular for quite a few years now, so I thought it was the right moment to get back on a React project.
 My last professional project with React was over five years ago, so I wanted also to familiarize myself with the current state of the library.
 I had heard about hooks, functional components, and more, but hadn't gotten a chance to use them.

 Lately, I've been reading a lot of text content online.
 This experience sparked the idea for the project, leading me to build a tool that would enable me to read for extended periods.
 I have additional ideas for expanding this app, but since the main objective has been met, I might regard this as a Minimum Viable Product (MVP).